libapps/libapps-mirror/nassh/doc/options.md

 Users are probably interested in the `--no-welcome` inverse to automatically clear all of this when connecting.

+## `--field-trial-xxx`

+Control internal field trial settings.
+These are not currently documented as they aren't meant for normal users.

 [Relay Protocol]: relay-protocol.md
 [Section 6 of RFC4251]: https://tools.ietf.org/html/rfc4251#section-6